dipikaspatil/Algorithm/README.md

 * Longest Common Subsequence (using Dynamic Programming)

-* Floyd Algorithm Shortest Path Detection (for Random Undirected Graph)
+* Shortest Path Detection (using Floyd Algorithm for Random Undirected Graph)

+* Minimum Spanning Tree (using Prim's and Kruskal Algorithm)

+* 0/1 Kanpsack Problem (using Brute Force and Dynamic Programming)